Hybrid Architectures for Language Models: Systematic Analysis and Design Insights: Experiments

 \paragraph{\textbf{Never place Transformer blocks at the front.}}

 Deciding the order of Transformer and Mamba blocks is a key design choice.
 Our ablation study (see figures next to Table~\ref{tab:ablation_inter_hybrid}) shows that, for a 1:12 ratio, placing the Transformer block in the early layers leads to significant performance drop, while positioning it in the middle yields the best results.
 Similar experiments with higher block ratios (bottom-right figure) also confirm that putting Transformer blocks at the front consistently leads to worse performance than homogeneous models, regardless of ratio.
 These finding support prior work favoring middle placement of Transformer~\citep{team2024jamba, dong2024hymba}.
+Refer to Appendix~\ref{app:inter_ablation_position} for further details.

+To investigate this degradation, we analyze the attention score distributions (detailed in Appendix~\ref{app:visualization_attention_score}).
+Our visualizations reveal that Transformer blocks placed in the early layers exhibit a highly uniform attention distribution across all tokens, functioning essentially as a global context encoder.
+We hypothesize that this global attending behavior severely clashes with Mamba's local inductive bias.
+This conflict ultimately disrupts the network's representational flow.
 In the future, more efficient methods like layer-wise sensitivity analysis~\citep{yang2025zebra} or architecture search~\citep{thomas2024star} may help optimize block positions. \looseness=-1